How to Insert Data into MongoDB with Node.js and Mongoose

 })

-Another way to insert into data is following, but then which one is better?
-Should I use insert or create.
+Another way to insert data is the following, but which one is better?
+Should you use insert or create?

 const createAsync = async() => {